wrapl/minilang/docs/library/time.rst

 :mini:`meth time(String: string, Format: string): time`
    Parses the :mini:`String` as a time according to specified format.
 The time is assumed to be in local time.

+:mini:`meth time(String: string, Format: string, TimeZone: time::zone): time`
+   Parses the :mini:`String` as a time according to specified format in the specified time zone.

 :mini:`meth time(String: string, TimeZone: time::zone): time`